Home

 2. A vitamin enriched mixture, and

-3. Mixtures that have dried fruits and vegetables plus pellets mixed in with the seed...my favorite.-->Oh...and my canary's favorite too.
+3. Mixtures that have dried fruits and vegetables plus supplements mixed in with the seed...my favorite.
+There is no competition as far as I'm concerned.
+Your canary need variety so sticking with a basic seed mix is just short sighted.-->Oh...and it's my canary's favorite too.

 First let's talk about...